Asymptotic dimension and the disk graph I: Introduction

+As ${\cal C\cal G}(X)$ is a locally infinite, this does not imply that the inclusion ${\cal D\cal G}(X)\to {\cal C\cal G}(X)$ is a quasi-isometric embedding.
+Indeed, as was discovered by Masur and Schleimer \cite{MS13}, this is not the case.
+Namely, in the terminology of their paper, the disk graph of a handlebody of genus $g\geq 2$ has \emph{holes} consisting of convex subsets of infinite diameter whose images in ${\cal C\cal G}(X)$ have uniformly bounded diameter.
+Nevertheless, the main result of \cite{MS13} shows that the disk graph of the handlebody is hyperbolic.
+Furthermore, somewhat indirectly, Masur and Schleimer describe how to "fill" the holes and, by adding edges to ${\cal D\cal G}(X)$, to construct a graph whose vertices are disks and which is quasi-isometrically embedded in the curve graph.

+The main purpose of this article is to define such a graph explicitly and to give a purely combinatorial proof that it embeds quasi-isometrically into the curve graph.
+This construction is used in \cite{H16} to give an alternative proof of hyperbolicity of the disk graph and zo determine its Gromov boundary.
+In \cite{H17} we use the finer structure of the disk graph established along the way to show that its asymptotic dimension is finite.

+A construction which is closer to the viewpoint of Masur and Schlei\-mer is due to Ma.
+In the article \cite{Ma14} one also finds an interpretation of some of our results using the viewpoint of of Masur and Schleimer.

-To this end, call a simple closed curve $c$ on $\partial H$ \emph{discbusting} if $c$ has an essential intersection with the boundary of every disc.
-Define a \emph{discbusting $I$-bundle} to be a simple closed curve $c$ on $\partial H$ with the following property.
-There is a compact surface $F$ with connected boundary $\partial F$ and there is a homeomorphism of the orientable $I$-bundle over $F$ onto $H$ which maps $\partial F$ to $c$.
-We say that $F$ is the \emph{base surface} of the discbusting $I$-bundle $c$.
-There is an orientation reversing involution $\iota_c:\partial H\to \partial H$ whose fixed point set is the curve $c$ and such that $\partial H/\iota_c$ can naturally be identified with the base surface $F$.
-The handlebody group preserves the set of discbusting $I$-bundles.
+To introduce the graph we are interested in, call a simple closed curve $c$ on $X$ \emph{diskbusting} if $c$ has an essential intersection with the boundary of every disk.

+Define an \emph{$I$-bundle generator} for $X$ to be a diskbusting simple closed curve $c$ on $X$ with the following property.
+There is a compact surface $F$ with a distinguished boundary component $\alpha\in \partial F$, and there is a homeomorphism of the orientable $I$-bundle ${\cal J}(F)$ over $F$ into $M$ which maps $\alpha$ to $c$ and which maps the union of the horizontal boundary of $F$ with the $I$-bundle over $\alpha$ onto the complement in $X$ of a tubular neighborhood of the boundary of $X$.

-\begin{defi} The \emph{super-conducting disc graph} is the graph ${\cal S\cal D\cal G}$ whose vertices are isotopy classes of essential discs in $H$ and where two vertices $D_1,D_2$ are connected by an edge of length one if and only if one of the following two possibilities holds. \begin{enumerate} \item There is a simple closed curve on $\partial H$ which can be realized disjointly from both $\partial D_1,\partial D_2$. \item There is a discbusting $I$-bundle $c$ which intersects both $\partial D_1,\partial D_2$ in precisely two points. \end{enumerate} \end{defi}
+\begin{defi} The \emph{super-conducting disk graph} is the graph ${\cal S\cal D\cal G}(X)$ whose vertices are isotopy classes of essential disks with boundary in $X$ and where two vertices $D_1,D_2$ are connected by an edge of length one if and only if one of the following two possibilities holds. \begin{enumerate} \item There is an essential simple closed curve on $X$ which can be realized disjointly from both $\partial D_1,\partial D_2$. \item There is an $I$-bundle generator $c$ for $X$ which intersects both $\partial D_1,\partial D_2$ in precisely two points. \end{enumerate} \end{defi}